 In other words: abusers blame the world - circumstances, other people - for their defeats, misfortune, misconduct, and failures (alloplastic defenses).
 The abuser firmly believes that his life is fully controlled by currents and persons over which and whom he has no influence whatsoever (external locus of control.)

-because I am stupid", implying that his deficiencies and inadequacy are
+made a mistake because I am stupid", implying that his deficiencies

-things he has no control over and cannot change.
-This is also an alloplastic
+and inadequacy are things he has no control over and cannot change.
+This is

 Many abusers exclaim: "I misbehaved because I lost my temper."
 On the surface, this appears to be an autoplastic defence with the abuser assuming responsibility for his misconduct.
 But, it could be interpreted as an alloplastic defence, depending on whether the abuser believes that he can control his temper.